salabim/MySimpleGUI/README.md

                 sg.Popup("Hey, this is much more narrow than usual!") sg.Popup("And now it's back to the usual 60 characters width, isn't it?")

+-   MySimpleGUI adds a `font` parameter to Multiline()

+-   MySimpleGUI add a `font_for_value` parameter to Multiline.update()

+-   In contrast to PySimpleGUI, MySimpleGUI doesn't require the key parameter in element specifications to be hashable.
+Please note that to access an item/attribute of a window of values, the key has to be hashable, still.

 -   MySimpleGUI can print Elements, Columns and Windows in a nice format, which can be very useful for debugging and just getting to know what MySimpleGUI/PySimpleGUI does internally.
     For instance: